tor86/Crypto-To-Wall-Street/README.md

 * SVM (Support Vector Machine)

 To determine which model fit the data best, we will use metrics such as p-value, r-squared, accuracy, and loss.
-Once we determine the best model, we will optimize it to return to best results.

 ---
 ### Bitcoin's Bull and Bear Market